 People with social phobia can appear rude but they’re actually vulnerable

-Some other people are so sure that the other person will dislike them that they begin a conversation in an aggressive manner, so as to be superior to the other person from the beginning.
-Of course the other person will take this as an entirely unprovoked attack and will generally hit back, causing a vicious spiral of hostility.
+Some people are so sure that the other person will dislike them that they begin a conversation in an aggressive manner, so as to be superior to the other person from the beginning.
+Of course the other person will take this as an unprovoked attack and will generally hit back, causing a vicious spiral of hostility.

 I’ve discussed HERE about how phobias generally develop.